awsdocs/aws-secrets-manager-docs/doc_source/manage_delete-restore-secret.md

 When you delete a secret, it's immediately deprecated\.
 However, it's not actually deleted until the number of days specified in the recovery window has gone by\.
 A deprecated secret can't be accessed\.
 If you have to access a secret that has been scheduled for deletion, you must restore the secret\.
 Then you can access the secret and its encrypted secret information\.

+You can permanently delete a secret immediately, without any recovery window, by using the AWS CLI or AWS SDKs\.
+However, you can't do this in the Secrets Manager console\.

 **Minimum permissions**
 To delete a secret in the console, you must have these permissions:
 `secretsmanager:ListSecrets` – Used to navigate to the secret that you want to delete\.